tipsytoes333/tipsytoes333/README.md

 *   🌍  I'm based in California
 *   🧠  I'm learning a new framework.
 *   🤝  I'm open to collaborating on interesting projects.
-*   ⚡  While I am finding time to customize my online profile, checkout some places you can find me...
+*   ⚡  I'm working on creating a new marketplace, while I am finding time to customize my online profile, checkout some places you can find me...

   ### Skills
 <p align="left">